 What Is the UNO Card Game?

 Uno, known as UNO, is an American proprietary shedding card game.
 The name means ‘one’ in Spanish and Italian.
 It was first created in Reading, Ohio, by Merle Robbins.
-At that time, Reading was home to International Games Inc., which was later bought by Mattel.
+At that time, Reading was home to International Games Inc., which Mattel later bought.

 Uno is a popular multiplayer card game played with a unique deck.
 The game is based on the crazy eight.
 The objective is to be the first player to discard all your cards.
 Various versions have been launched since the game’s inception.
 You can even make your house rules.